International Undergraduate Admission Information

 Materials for applicants are filed alphabetically under the family name (surname) as indicated by the applicant on the application form.
 It is important that you use the same name and spelling on all forms, documents and correspondence.
 Your name must appear the same on your documents as on your passport.
 Any changes or variations in names on academic records need to be carefully explained by a cover letter and accompanied by a copy of the identification page of your passport.

+All international students are required to submit a TOEFL score.
 The University of Toledo offers conditional undergraduate admission pending English language proficiency to students who have not met The University of Toledo's TOEFL requirement.
-A minimum international TOEFL score of 500 on the paper-based test, a 173 on the computer-based test, or a 61 on the Internet-based test, is required for full time undergraduate registration.
+A minimum international TOEFL score of 500 on the paper-based test or a 61 on the Internet-based test is required for full time undergraduate registration.
 Students who have been conditionally admitted will take The University of Toledo's institutional TOEFL (paper-based test) upon arrival.
 Students not earning a 500 on the institutional TOEFL will be automatically admitted to the American Language Institute for intensive English language instruction.
-Students are responsible for having their official score reports submitted to UT by the testing agency.
+Students are responsible for having their official score reports submitted to UT by ETS (our school code is 1845).
+Students who have completed at least 30 credit hours of undergraduate coursework in a variety of disciplines at a US institution are not required to submit a TOEFL score.
+Note: The IELTS exam is NOT accepted for undergraduate international students.

 Applicants are required to provide supporting documentation to verify adequate funding to pursue studies at UT.Your sponsor must verify that the minimum amount necessary for tuition, fees and living expenses will be available to you.
 A sponsor confirmation letter will be required if there is no relation between the name on the bank letter and the applicant.